angrysky56/ai-socratic-clarifier/README.md

 If you encounter issues:

-1. Ensure Ollama is running with `ollama serve`
+1. Ensure Ollama is running with `ollama serve` (or try LM Studio, but untested and may be missing in the startup script, will check later)
 2. Verify the model in your config.json is available in Ollama
 3. Check if your environment has all required dependencies installed
 4. Review the console output for specific error messages